t-kalinowski/yasp/README.md

 sentence(x)
 #> [1] "The first letter is a.
 That's important to know."
 #> [2] "The second letter is b.
 That's important to know."

+(x <- p0( "a sentence with   excessive or missing whitespace,", ", extra punctuation, and missing capilitization.more than one in fact ! .Three,actually"))
+#> [1] "a sentence with   excessive or missing whitespace,, extra punctuation, and missing
+   capilitization.more than one in fact ! .Three,actually"
+sentence(x)
+#> [1] "A sentence with excessive or missing whitespace, extra punctuation, and missing
+    capilitization.
+More than one in fact!
+Three, actually."
 ```

 ## Installation